I Wonder What They Felt

 When they marched the boys and the men into the forests.

-And I wonder how they feel.
+And I wonder how they must feel.

 When the court order was delivered, when the blood of the Arabs ran into the sewers of Gaza.